 Prenatal is a great time to pay attention to the strength and stability around the pelvis.
 The connective tissue around the joints loosen up in response to pregnancy hormones making the joints more laxed then they would be otherwise.
 Strengthening and stabilizing the surrounding muscles (low back, gluteals, pelvic floor) early on is important to establish good postural awareness.
 This comes in handy towards the end of pregnancy when there is significantly more weight in front of the body.
 It helps in preventing or diminishing low back pain, pelvic pain and increasing endurance.
 In this video I demonstrate a few exercises that will heighten your awareness of the pelvic floor muscles, loosen tight lower back muscles and strengthen your gluteals.
 The core is strengthened through stabilizing exercises.
-Keep in mind not to put to much strain on the abdominal muscles while pregnant, this may lead to a separation of the abdominal muscles (diastasis recti) and weaken them in the post natal phase.
+Keep in mind not to put to much strain on the abdominal muscles while pregnant, this may lead to a separation of the abdominal muscles (diastasis recti) and weaken them in the post natal phase (honestly, by being pregnant this is already happening, just don’t exacerbate it).
 Always consult your physician before beginning a new exercise routine.
 Constantly monitor your intensity and don’t push beyond your comfort zone.

 The video begins with a cat cow pose but with a very different intention, pelvic mobilization as oppose to spinal mobilization.
 The routine involves the inner thigh (adductors) and pelvic floor muscles utilizing a pilates ball.
 You may substitute a rolled up towel or yoga block.

 - While using a pilates ball placed between the knees, focus on tilting the pelvis forward (tuck in your tailbone) and backwards (tailbone placed out and up) keep firm tension on the pilates ball between your knees.
 The movements are gentle and slow.